 I began my career as a freelance writer/photographer, specializing in adventure travel.
 Over the years, my photos and features have appeared in numerous newspapers and magazine.
 I have traveled extensively to every continent and lived all over the world, spending the most time in London, England; Oahu, Hawaii; and the Carolinas.
 Like most travelers, I’ve had good and bad experiences.
-I’ve seen the sun set over the magnificent Taj Mahal, piranha-fished along the Amazon River, explored the Lost City of the Incas in South America’s Andes Mountains, taken an elephant safari through Nepal’s desolate Royal Chitwan National Park, survived Class V rapids and crazy river guides while whitewater rafting on West Virginia’s famed Gauley River, wandered the chaotic and unforgettable medinas of Fez, and petted a live, baby rhino while on safari in Kenya.
-Conversely, I’ve suffered terrible chigger bites, been stranded in Morocco, had the scare of a lifetime when a tiger circled my tent one night near Katmandu (It seemed like hours but I think it was only a few minutes), and learned how to drive a stick shift in Rome when the trains went on strike and I had to get back to Paris to catch a flight home.
+I’ve seen the sun set over the magnificent Taj Mahal, piranha-fished along the Amazon River, explored the Lost City of the Incas in South America’s Andes Mountains, taken an elephant safari through Nepal’s desolate Royal Chitwan National Park, survived Class V rapids and crazy river guides while whitewater rafting on West Virginia’s famed Gauley River, wandered the chaotic and unforgettable medina at Fez, and petted a live, baby rhino while on safari in Kenya.
+Conversely, I’ve suffered terrible chigger bites, been stranded in Morocco, had the scare of a lifetime when a tiger circled my tent one night near Katmandu, and learned how to drive a stick shift in Rome when the trains went on strike and I had to get back to Paris to catch a flight home.

 After booking my own travel arrangements (as well as those of friends, family, and acquaintances) for years, I combined my passion for travel with my years of globetrotting to become a travel agent.
 “The sporadic pay of freelancing led me to it!”
-These days, I’m happily too busy writing to do more than book travel for family and friends.
-I have written fifteen books on the travel, folklore, and the history of coastal Carolinas.
-I have made many television appearances and speeches on my favorite subjec
+These days, I'm happily too busy writing to do more than book travel for family and friends.
+I have written two dozen books on travel and about the folklore, and history of coastal North and South Carolina.
+I have made many television appearances and given countless speeches on my favorite subjects.

-Award-winning writer/photographer Terrance Zepke still loves crisscrossing the globe, but she always comes back to the Carolinas and “…will always proudly call them home.”
-Zepke lives in central North Carolina and a small beach community in South Carolina.
-Her favorite activities include exploring historic sites, chasing ghosts, watersports, and being walked by her 100-pound Old English Sheepdog, Bandit.“
+Award-winning writer/photographer Terrance Zepke still loves crisscrossing the globe, but she always comes back to the Carolinas and “...will always proudly call them home.”
+Zepke divides her time between central North Carolina and a small beach community in South Carolina.
+Her favorite activities include exploring historic sites, chasing ghosts, planning her next trip, and being walked by her 100-pound Old English Sheepdog, Bandit.“

 My Top Five Favorite Mysteries (Fans of strange stuff, be sure to click on GHOSTS GALORE for more information).